-- DBIM will maintain a register of all determinations, that will include the date, the decisionmaker (QCA or private), whether the party was an access seeker or holder (but not the name of the party), and a summary of the substantive issues addressed in the determination. - At the start of negotiations or a dispute, DBIM will provide an access seeker or access holder with a copy of the register.
+- DBIM will maintain a register of all determinations, that will include the date, the decision-maker (QCA or private), whether the party was an access seeker or holder (but not the name of the party), and a summary of the substantive issues addressed in the determination. - At the start of negotiations or a dispute, DBIM will provide an access seeker or access holder with a copy of the register.
 The access seeker or access holder may request relevant redacted determinations, and DBIM will provide only those it also considers relevant, within five business days. - If the access seeker or holder is not satisfied with what DBIM has provided after their request, they can refer the dispute to the QCA, which will decide the matter and issue the appropriate direction to DBIM about its disclosure obligations within 20 business days. - DBIM may require access seekers and existing users who will receive details of determinations and associated reasons to enter into a confidentiality deed, substantially in the form set out in schedule C of the 2021 undertaking.

-to existing access holders relating to determinations made in disputes between existing access holders and DBIM (that is, disputes not falling within part 5, division 5 of the QCA Act).
+74 The QCA will not necessarily be the arbitrator for disputes arising under the existing user agreements-see chapter 2 of this guideline.
+The provisions in the QCA Act do not require the QCA or DBIM to provide information to existing access holders relating to determinations made in disputes between existing access holders and DBIM (that is, disputes not falling within part 5, division 5 of the QCA Act).

-&lt;sup>71 The method by which this information is to be provided is described in chapter 6 of the QCA's decision on the 2019 DBCT DAU.
+75 The method by which this information is to be provided is described in QCA, DBCT 2019 draft access undertaking, final decision, 2021, chapter 6.